Jalalx/HttpClientCodeGenerator/README.md

 ```

 ### Usage
+1. Create a console app (net5.0 app)
+2. Install the `HttpClientGenerator` nuget package
-1. After installing nuget package, add following code to your class:
+3. Add following code to your project:
     ```csharp
     //using area
     using HttpClientGenerator.Shared;